dimitrismistriotis/dimitrismistriotis.github.io/_posts/2015-03-20-kiske_effect.md

 I found out that as employees were switching companies, the new hires were being paid more for less amount of work, while all of them are locals.
 This signals that I need to move on"*

 Following Daniella from Facebook (:-[), I saw that some months later she is head of European operations on her sector for a large multinational.
 The multinational company though is based in a Scandinavian country.
 When I read her "who-hoo" post and subsequent ones, I couldn't help but wander if that would be a possibility on a UK multinational or not.

+## Personal experience - analysis

+Decided not to write about personal experiences mainly because of emotional involvement, which makes me prone to inappropriately express myself; also it might lead into a he-said-she-said argument.
+Generally I've observed the following pattern at least on the IT positions that I had:

+1. First generation foreigners are usually treated as glorified temp employees.
+At any given time they might get back to their country of origin.
+2. As a result promoting them into mid-level management is at least a risky proposal since their departure will create a difficult to replace gap (or think of a potentially cascading/domino effect).
+3. This in turn has an effect on their (our) mentality and psychology: being marginalized or exploited does not contribute to corporate loyalty; hence
+4. They (we) in effect are prone to switch jobs, since there is no attachment with the company either emotional or related with career prospects.

+Some additional thoughts on the points above:

+In my opinion (1) is still the case for many people, but it's what I'd call if allowed a "leaky assumption" moreover now compared with the recent past.
+Allow me to elaborate:

+As the story goes the "deal" about a foreigner in the UK, more specially in London was that the short career course would be in those lines: Study (BSc), maybe more studies (MSc), maybe internship, permanent work for a couple of years, bang! or one promotion some more years and bang!

+Where "bang!" is return to the country of origin, with UK or moreover London credibility, which for some reason is a good salary multiplier.
+Something similar was happening with children of rural Britain.
+That's why people were OK living in stacked up flat-shares with broken bathrooms, ultra-long commutes from the Crystal Palaces of this world, etc. It was supposed to be a temporary thing.
+Well until it's not.
+Having recession all over the globe, people say from the PIGS countries cannot go back, even if they want to.
+So point (1) above holds still but not as much.
+Probably the business world has not yet adjusted...
+Probably.